Please note:

 About the program

-This program is offered in full-time and part-time delivery.
+This program is offered in both full-time and part-time delivery.

 Admission to the program is required prior to registration for courses.